DHTMLX/docs-kanban/docs/api/provider/js_kanban_getrows_method.md

 ### Description

-@short: gets a promise with the rows data
+@short: Gets a promise with the rows data

 :::info
 The **getRows()** method is a part of the **RestDataProvider** service intended for working with server